tvrusso/XyceBundle/README.md

 build Trilinos and install it by running the "Build_And_Install_Trilinos" script in the top level directory of this repo.
 I recommend you do so simply by executing "./Build_And_Install_Trilinos" from the top level.
-You may execute it elsewhere if you wish, but must then provide it a full path to the top level of the XyceBundle clone as the first command line argument.

    - This script will create a build directory for Trilinos, run the appropriate reconfigure script, build Trilinos, and install it into a directory XyceLibs/UNAME_serial under the top XyceBundle directory.

+   - This script is set up to use 8 processors by default, because that's what my main personal development machine has.
+If you wish to run it on a computer with fewer (or more) cores, you may either edit the script and change "NUMPROC=8" to something else, or may invoke it with a numeric argument to use a different number.

+   - The script is set up correctly to work with no arguments (or just one argument with a processor count) if it is invoked in the top level XyceBundle directory.

+     You may execute it elsewhere if you wish, but must then provide it a full path to the top level of the XyceBundle clone as the second command line argument, in which case you must also specify the processor count as the first argument.

 ## Building Xyce